macformula/racecar/docs/docs/tutorials/site-dev.md

 !!! warning "The `ghpages` branch"

-    The action force-pushes build artifacts to the `ghpages` branch, so any changes made on this branch will be overwritten.
+    The action force-pushes build artefacts to the `ghpages` branch, so any changes made on this branch will be overwritten.
 Edit the contents of `racecar/docs` to modify the site.